Publications

 Walter Paci, Alessandro Panunzi, Sandro Pezzelle

-A study on the ability of Large Language Models (LLMs) to interpret implicit content in real-life political discourse that reveals significant limitations in their pragmatic understanding.
+A study on the ability of Large Language Models (LLMs) to interpret implicit content in real-life political discourse.
+It highlights significant limitations in their pragmatic understanding.

 Research visualization